We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 The loss of a loved one is always tragic, particularly when the loss is due to the negligence of another person or business entity.

-If you lost a loved one in a motor vehicle accident, workplace accident, or because of a dangerous product, it is vital to hire an experienced law firm that can evaluate a potential wrongful death claim and seek fair compensation for you and your family.
+If you lost a loved one in a car accident, bicycle accident, truck accident, motorcycle accident, workplace accident, or because of a dangerous product, it is vital to hire an experienced wrongful death law firm that can evaluate a potential wrongful death claim and seek fair compensation for you and your family.

-The team at Scott Marshall Injury Attorneys, in Clearwater, has the experience to help.
+The team at Scott Marshall Injury Attorneys, the wrongful death attorneys Florida victims’ families trust, has the experience to help.

 Personalized Service.
 Experienced Representation.

-Attorneys Scott Marshall and Marko Crespo have over two decades of collective experience handling wrongful death cases for families all throughout South Florida communities.
+Accidental death attorneys Scott Marshall and Marko Crespo have over three decades of collective experience handling wrongful death cases for families all throughout South Florida communities.
 They take pride in getting to know each client in order to find out what’s important to them and what they wish to accomplish with their suit.

 Although many clients choose to settle out of court, Scott and Marko are seasoned trial attorneys and are always ready to take your case before a judge and jury if necessary.